Agent Discovery

 - Simplified search and discovery

-While not yet part of the official ACP spec, this feature is already implemented in the BeeAI Platform.
+While not yet part of the official ACP spec, this feature is implemented in the BeeAI Platform.
+We’re gauging community interest in making this part of the core ACP specification.
+Share your feedback on our Contribute page.

-Offline discovery allows agents to be discoverable without requiring network connectivity.
-This is achieved by embedding agent metadata directly into the distribution package, typically through container image labels or bundled metadata files.
+Offline discovery lets you find agents without network connectivity by embedding agent metadata directly into distribution packages (like container image labels or bundled metadata files).

-By embedding metadata during build time, the Agent Detail remains synchronized with the agent’s actual implementation.
+By embedding metadata during build time, the Agent Manifest remains synchronized with the agent’s actual implementation.
 This approach:

 - Prevents mismatches between advertised capabilities and actual behavior